 - The phenomenon puts me in mind of that famous Palestinian pastime of coming up with a magical solution to the ‘Palestinian problem’, as though it were a riddle that required a single original answer.

-put (or set) one's mind to
+put (or give or set) one's mind to

 - Direct all one’s attention to (achieving something): she’d have made an excellent dancer, if she’d have put her mind to itMás ejemplos en oraciones

 - But I'm not surprised - everything Carol has set her mind to achieving, she's accomplished.

 - If you put your mind to what you want out of life, and focus your energy on it, she says, there's no reason why good things shouldn't happen.

 - She showed them what they could achieve if they just put their mind to it, pulled themselves out of the gutter and developed incredibly arrogant and over entitled attitudes.